tradingstrategy-ai/web3-ethereum-defi/docs/source/tutorials/multithread-reader.rst

 - We use Web3.py `Contract` class and its `Event` subclass

-- The example uses a thread pool reader with 16 parallel reqading threads (JSON-RPC API requets)
+- The example uses a thread pool reader with 16 parallel reading threads (JSON-RPC API requets)

 - The example uses optimised `ujson` library for decoding JSON